pearlchen/getting-started-guides/ethernet_over_usb/windows.md

 ---

-There is no noticeable difference to the "Local Area Connection" adapter icon so go to Once connected... to confirm a successful connection to the Intel® Edison.
+There is no noticeable difference to the "Local Area Connection" adapter icon.
+See [Once connected...](once_connected.md) to confirm a successful connection to the Intel® Edison.

 ---